List of CE Marking Directives and Regulations 2026

 Category II

-Category II PPE is designed to protect the users from medium risks such as physical, electrical, and chemical injuries that are not sufficient to cause death or irreversible damage to users.
+Category II PPE is designed to protect the users from risks that are not listed under Category I or III.
 Examples of Category II PPE include:

 • Protective footwear